euphoria-io/heim/client/site/about/conduct.md

 ## Consequences

-We may take various actions to enforce this Code of Conduct, including but not limited to:
+We may take various actions to enforce this Code of Conduct, such as:

  * Asking the user to stop the behavior in question.